Satishpnc/Satish-QloyalCodeTest/README.md

 BUGS:
 1) If you zoom the page to 250, then it shows white page.
-2) If bug drages towards to button, then button is not clickable
+2) If you drag the bulb towards to switch buttion, then button is not clickable

 You can find the automation execution result report here: